About

 Physics researcher at Strathclyde Physics, quantum gal.

 I completed an Integrated MSc in Computational Physics at the University of Edinburgh in 2019, during which I worked with Elham Kashefi and the lovely team of the Edinburgh-Paris Virtual Quantum Lab.
 For my Bachelor’s thesis I simulated a Quantum Fully Homomorphic Encryption scheme on the IBM 16 qubit chip and for my Master’s I developed a Quantum Machine Learning (QML) method: the Continuous Variable Born Machine.
-I also spent a summer in 2018 working at Kai Dickemann’s group in the Centre for Quantum Technologies in Singapore calculating properties of 6Li40K molecules for their experiment.
+I spent the summer of 2018 working at Kai Dickemann’s group in the Centre for Quantum Technologies in Singapore calculating properties of 6Li40K molecules for their experiment.

 Latest blog posts